A High-Minded Exhibit & A New Benchmark of Weed Acceptance

 “Outlaw Glass” is running through May 27 at apexart, located at 291 Church Street in TriBeCa, New York, NY 10013.
 The exhibit is open Tuesday through Saturday, 11 a.m. to 6 p.m.

 Patrick Little is a writer, editor, and translator based in Baltimore.
-He has written about lifestyle, travel, real estate, and investing in Latin America and is currently revising his first book, Portrait of Leaving, about a medical mystery he survived while living in Spain.
+He has written about lifestyle, travel, real estate, and investing in Latin America and is currently revising a book, Portrait of Leaving, about a medical mystery he survived while living in Spain.